plot_functions module

 - Plots the following quantities:

-) – whether to color code the tracks and show the stellar typesshow_plot (
+- show_stellar_types ( - bool) – whether to color code the tracks and show the stellar types

 - Returns